Cádiz: Plaza de la Catedral and the Cathedral

 One of Cádiz's most famous landmarks is its cathedral.
-Unlike in many places, this cathedral, known locally as the "New Cathedral," the Cathedral of Cádiz is officially the Cathedral de "Santa Cruz sobre el mar" or "Santa Cruz sobre las Aguas".
+Unlike in many places, the Cathedral of Cádiz, known locally as the "New Cathedral," is officially the Cathedral de "Santa Cruz sobre el mar" or "Santa Cruz sobre las Aguas".
 It was not built on the site of the original Cathedral de Santa Cruz.
-The original Cathedral of Santa Cruz was completed in 1263 at the behest of Alfonso X. The old cathedral burned in the Anglo-Dutch attack on the city in 1596.
+The latter was completed in 1263 at the behest of Alfonso X, and burned in the Anglo-Dutch attack on the city in 1596.
 The reconstruction of the old cathedral started in the early 17th century, but when the city became more prosperous following the move of the Casa de Contratación from Seville to Cádiz in 1717, it was felt that a grander cathedral was needed.

 Work on the New Cathedral started in 1722 and was supervised by the architect Vicente Acero, who had also built the Granada Cathedral.
 Acero resigned from the project and was succeeded by several other architects.
 As a result, this largely Baroque-style cathedral was built over a period of 116 years, and, due to this drawn-out period of construction, the cathedral underwent several major changes to its original design.
 Though the cathedral was originally intended to be a baroque edifice with some rococo elements, it was completed in the neoclassical style.
 Its chapels have many paintings and relics from the old cathedral in Cádiz and as well as from monasteries throughout Spain.